nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 = 2.1.0 =
 Support for ads in Ajax requests (e.g. in infinite scroll); Added sticky positions (Pro only);
 Bug fix for minimum user role for exceptions list; Bug fix for IP database update cron event (Pro only)

-= 2.0.14 =
-Fixed issue for responsive ads not displayed when using Left, Center or Right alignment

-= 2.0.13 =
-Added icons for Automatic insertion and alignment; Changed database option data for Automatic insertion and Alignment settings;
-Improved CSS 3 code for Left, Center and Right alignment; Few minor bug fixes and cosmetic changes;

-= 2.0.12 =
-Bug fix for page/post exceptions list

-= 2.0.11 =
-Bug fix for settings page not loading

-= 2.0.10 =
-Option to insert ads between posts on blog pages;
-Option to check and manage post/page exceptions for each block;

-= 2.0.9 =
-Bug fix: Client-side dynamic blocks were not enabled if not using W3 Total Cache;
-Added support for uppercase and lowercase {country_iso2} tag (Pro only); Removed inclusion of dummy css and js file

-= 2.0.8 =
-Added support for client-side rotation (works with caching), added support for W3 Total Cache, client-side country detection (works with caching, Pro only), bug fixed: Code preview did not work if Wordpress was installed in a folder, added flags to country list (Pro only)

-= 2.0.7 =
-Delayed display moved to Misc group, added option for scheduling to insert code only between specified dates (Pro only), added option for Geo targeting (Pro only), few minor bug fixes and cosmetic changes

-= 2.0.6 =
-Added support to filter subpages created by the `<!--nextpage-->` tag, added option to import block name (Pro only), cookie deleted only when it exists and debugging is disabled, few minor bug fixes

-= 2.0.5 =
-cookie created only when debugging is enabled, few minor bug fixes

-= 2.0.4 =
-Bug fix: Cursor position always at the end of block name, state of debugging functions saved to cookie, few minor bug fixes

-= 2.0.3 =
-Debugging functions in admin toolbar available only for administrators, added option to hide debugging functions in admin toolbar, Added shortcode for debugger, few minor bug fixes

-= 2.0.2 =
-Changed javascript version check to get plugin version from the HTML page, added warning if old cached version of CSS file is loaded on the settings page, added warning if version query parameter for js/css files is removed due to inappropriate caching,

-= 2.0.1 =
-Bug fix: Shortcodes called by name were not displayed

-= 2.0.0 =
-Redesigned user interface, added code preview and many debugging tools for easier troubleshooting and many new features